wangziqi2013/wangziqi2013.github.io/_posts/2020-07-24-the-case-for-compressed-caching-in-vms.markdown

 the allocator.
 This is a result of both size-class list based allocation, and locality optimizations for cache performance.
 For these pointers, their higher bits typically remain the same, which poses another perfect opportunity for compression.

+Based on the above observation, the paper proposes the WK compression algorithm, with the "WK" coming from initials of the first and second authors of this paper.
+The WK algorithm reads the input stream in the granularity of 32-bit tokens.
+The algorithm maintains a dictionary of recently seen tokens, which is compared with incoming tokens for full or partial matches.
+Two types of matches are supported: A full match, which occurs when all 32 bits are identical to one of the dictionary entries; A partial match, which refers to the case where only higher 22 bits match.